ozanyucell/SE302-Team9/README.md

 * Nothing for now.

 # What you can work on:
-  * Relation algorithms are missing.
+  * An algorithm which is able to find relation between to nodes.
-  * editTree, mergeTrees and deleteTree functions.
+  * mergeTrees and deleteTree functions.
-  * We need to implement GUIs for Tree creation and member adding.
-  * Also, we need a GUI for printing out the tree.
   * We need to be careful with exceptions.
 (Like a user entering his name in the age box.)

 # What we did:
   * Implemented basic required backend classes.
-  * Implemented a GUI for main page.
+  * Implemented a GUI.
   * File I/O working properly.
   * Software is now able to open ".tree" files.
-Tested on terminal.
-GUI is missing.
   * Software is able to write ".tree" files as well.
-Tested on terminal.
-GUI is missing.